 A: Features are typically subsidised with grants of up to 400,000 euros.
 The overall budget for minor features is 1.6 million euros per year.
-The DFI is able to allocate funding up to a maximum of 60% of the Danish spend.
-For shorts and documentaries, there are no fixed budgets.
+The overall budget for short and documentary films is 335,000 euros per year.

 Q: What about regional film funds – how do they work?

 A: There are currently two operative Danish regional film funds:

 The West Danish Film Fund in Denmark’s second largest city of Aarhus invests in co-productions that have a Danish artistic or technical participation with a connection to the region.